chainguard-dev/edu/content/chainguard/chainguard-enforce/troubleshooting-tips.md

 KUBECONFIG=/etc/rancher/rke2/rke2.yaml chainctl cluster install --group=$GROUP --private
 ```

-If you cannot reach the OIDC endpoint, this will cause issues for a cluster install, review the [section above](#cluster-oidc-configuration-exit-status) for guidance on troubleshooting this.
+If you cannot reach the OIDC endpoint, this will cause issues for a cluster install, review the [previous section](#cluster-oidc-configuration-exit-status) for guidance on troubleshooting this.

 Additionally, you'll need direct access to the authorized endpoint and not the Rancher proxy URL.
 When you run `kubectl config view`, you should receive something like the output below, without the Rancher URL.